-In December 2013, INFARMA adopted a Disclosure Code, which is binding only for its signatories.
+From 2016, INFARMA applies a Disclosure Code, which is binding only for its signatories.
 Under the Code, the signatories are obligated to document and disclose all the transfers of value offered to healthcare professionals or healthcare organisations in Europe.
-The data is made available on the website of each company within six months of the end of the year.
+The data is made available on the website of each company within the last six months of the year.